The Australian telecommunications regulatory landscape and regulatory perimeter is broad and complex.

 The Communications Alliance's main responsibilities include:

-- Being an industry body for the telecommunications industry
+Being an industry body for the communications industry

-- Promoting the growth of the telecommunications industry and the protection of consumer interests by fostering the highest standards of business ethics and behaviour through industry self-governance that uses practical, self-imposed solutions that are developed co-operative processes
+Promoting the growth of the communications industry and the protection of consumer interests by fostering the highest standards of business ethics and behaviour through industry self-governance that uses practical, self-imposed solutions that are developed co-operative processes

 The Communications Compliance's main responsibilities include being an independent monitoring body that oversees conduct of the Telecommunications Consumer Protections Code Compliance Framework, providing guidance on how to comply with the code and providing an overview of industry compliance.
 It should be noted that the Communications Compliance does not actually enforce compliance (ACMA is, in most cases, the key enforcement body).